 Many of the original architectural elements remain in the house.
-Guests may relax in the courtyard as well as enjoy use of the beautifully appointed double parlors and den featuring 14 foot ceilings crowned with plaster moldings and ornate ceiling medallions.
+Guests may relax in the courtyard as well as enjoy the use of the beautifully appointed double parlors and den featuring 14-foot ceilings crowned with plaster moldings and ornate ceiling medallions.
 Period English and American antiques are to be found throughout the house but modern amenities abound where comfort is an issue.

 After a long day of exploring New Orleans, there is no better place to seek refuge than in the beautiful surroundings of Terrell House.